Aliases for EPHX2 Gene

 GeneCards Summary for EPHX2 Gene

-EPHX2 (Epoxide Hydrolase 2, Cytoplasmic) is a Protein Coding gene.
-Diseases associated with EPHX2 include fetal hydantoin syndrome and hypercholesterolemia, familial.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and magnesium ion binding.
-An important paralog of this gene is EPHX3.
+EPHX2 (Epoxide Hydrolase 2) is a Protein Coding gene.
+Diseases associated with EPHX2 include Hypercholesterolemia, Familial and Fetal Hydantoin Syndrome.
+Among its related pathways are Metabolism and Pyrimidine metabolism (KEGG).
+GO annotations related to this gene include protein homodimerization activity and hydrolase activity.
+An important paralog of this gene is EPHX4.

 UniProtKB/Swiss-Prot for EPHX2 Gene